eglulu6/Project_1_Team_Platypus/README.md

 **How is data breach defined?**
-* Per the data set we used, 'data breach' is defined an incident where secured information is stolen, taken, or exposed from a system without the knowledge and/or authorization of the system's owner.
+* Per the data set we used, 'data breach' is defined as an incident where secured information is stolen, taken, or exposed from a system without the knowledge and/or authorization of the system's owner.
 This includes breaches of both virtual and physical nature from both internal and external points of access.

 **What data did you use and how did you find it?**
 * For our data sources, we used both Kaggle and APIs.
 For our cyber crime data, we found a data set on cyber data breaches on Kaggle.
 For the wildfire data, we use the FEMA open API to pull data on wildfires.